 Adler Cohen in the Community

-On June 8, 2016, the attorneys and staff of Adler, Cohen, Harvey, Wakeman & Guekguezian proudly participated in the 9th Annual Lawyers Have Heart 5K road race.
+On May 31, 2017, the attorneys and staff of Adler, Cohen, Harvey, Wakeman & Guekguezian proudly participated in the 10th Annual Lawyers Have Heart 5K road race.
 The race is an annual event organized to raise proceeds for the American Heart Association, a charitable organization with a mission of building healthier lives free of cardiovascular diseases and stroke.
-The Adler Cohen team finished the race with a time in the top 1/4 of all registered teams, and Attorney Brooks Glahn finished first among his age/gender group, and 20th overall, among the entire field of over 2,000 runners.
-More importantly, the team’s strong turnout and fundraising efforts enabled us to support the American Heart Association in its mission.
+The firm’s strong turnout and fundraising efforts enabled us to support the American Heart Association in its mission.

 - In June 2017, Gabe Bell presented a Risk Management Seminar for Harrington Hospital on the issue of “curbside consults” to a group of 30 healthcare providers.

 - In May 2017, Gabe Bell was a member of the panel discussing Insurance Issues from Multiple Perspectives and Medical Malpractice at the 20th Annual Personal Injury Law Conference held at the MCLE in Boston.

 - In May 2017, Gabe Bell presented a webinar, along with claim representatives, entitled “Maximizing Skills, Minimizing Risks: A Defense Attorney’s Perspective” as part of the CRICO Best Medical Practice Course Collaboration to 40 physicians on-line.
 The course was recorded and is expected to be used as part of risk management at CRICO in the future.